The Evolution of LED Backlights

 Back to the drawing board

 Although it can be nice from some perspectives to reach a bit beyond sRGB, as it allows slightly greater vibrancy, you would really want to reach the next ‘standard’ of gamut for colour-critical work and to really unlock vibrancy potential.
 This is exactly what panel manufacturers are now aiming to do, with LG Display starting to integrate a modified type of WLED backlight called GB-LED (also known as GB-R LED or GB-r LED).
 Rather than using a blue diode coated in yellow phosphor, the backlights combine blue and green diodes with a red phosphor.
 As illustrated below, this creates strong and distinct spectral peaks for blue, green and red rather than giving a blue peak and broad ‘yellow’ region.
-This technology is currently being implemented in AH-IPS (‘Advanced High-performance In-Plane Switching’) panels such as the 24” LM240WU9, 27” LM270WQ3 and 30” LM270WQ6.
-These are designed to provide 99% Adobe RGB coverage and 104% NTSC coverage which actually exceeds the 98% Adobe RGB and 102% NTSC typical of WCG-CCFLs.
+This technology is currently being implemented in various LG AH-IPS (‘Advanced High-performance In-Plane Switching’) panels also several Samsung PLS (Plane to Line Switching) panels.
+These are designed to provide 98%+ Adobe RGB coverage and 104%+ NTSC coverage which actually exceeds the 98% Adobe RGB and 102% NTSC typical of WCG-CCFLs.

-There are already some monitors on the horizon that use GB-LED backlights, including the LG 27EA83, Dell U2413 and U2713H.
-These monitors aren’t cheap, though, partly because the backlight configuration is relative expensive to implement compared to your standard WLED design.
-There is an ongoing development from a US-based company called Nanosys which could offer a lower cost alternative.
+There are a number of monitors now available that use GB-LED backlights, including the Dell UP2716D whose colour gamut is shown above (red triangle) and compared with sRGB (green triangle) and Adobe RGB (purple triangle).
+Panel manufacturer AU Optronics (AUO) have an alternative method of achieving a wide colour gamut, which they are integrating into some of their AHVA (IPS-type) panels.
+These use a mixture of red and blue diodes with a green scintillating phosphor (a so-called RB-LED or RB-G LED design).
+The backlight design of both solutions is somewhat more complex than a standard WLED and demands a bit of a price premium in comparison.
+This premium is falling all the time, however.
+There is also an ongoing development from a US-based company called Nanosys which could offer an even lower cost alternative.
 The technology is called ‘Quantum Dot Enhacement Film’ (QDEF) and it changes the LED backlight as we know it.
 Blue diodes are still used, but the phosphor coating and diffuser are replaced with a special film of nanoscopic phosphors called ‘Quantum Dots’ as illustrated below.

 QDEF - Quantum Dot Enhancement Film